gchi66/pailin-abroad/lesson_docs/en/level_1.md

         They’re not

 Both forms are frequently used, so it’s important to know both.

+**Two ways to contract**

 Here is a breakdown of ‘are’ and ‘is’ in negative sentences:

 TABLE-1: